Ideas for local fundraising

-Many local supermarkets now have schemes (e.g. Tesco, Co-Op, Greggs, ScrewFix etc.) in place to support local projects too, best to enquire with them or to search their websites for further details.
+Many local stores now have schemes (e.g. Tesco, Co-Op, Greggs, ScrewFix etc.) in place to support local projects too, best to enquire with them or to search their websites for further details.

 Fundraising and fundraising events take a lot of time and effort.
 Don’t waste it by not advertising properly.

 Use your congregation: encourage them to distribute flyers everywhere they go including doctors surgeries / shops / to their friends, and across their social media platforms.
 Also find local listings in print and digital form.